jpritikin/coach/content/docs/me/sex-ed.md

 - [Exercise caution.](https://www.justice.gov/usao-edny/pr/onetaste-founder-and-former-head-sales-indicted-forced-labor-conspiracy)
 - Heard enough?
 [Learn how to do the practice](https://om.instituteofom.com/)

+Morin, J. (1996). *The Erotic Mind: Unlocking the Inner Sources of Passion and Fulfillment.* Harper Perennial.

 #### Parenting

 It's simple: Do you own work.
 If you're in a great state of mind then you can improvise great solutions to any parenting challenge.